datuchela/fizziks/README.md

 ### Client

 After installing dependencies in client directory, run `npm run dev`, it should run on port **3000** or quit.
 You can change that in `package.json`

+## To do

+1. - [x] Set up WebSocket connection between the server and the client.
+2. - [x] Spawn an object on canvas and send it to other clients.
+3. - [x] Implement gravity.